Commencement Frequently Asked Questions

 Graduates in the 2 pm ceremony should arrive no later than 1:15 pm.

-IS THERE A REHEARSAL PRIOR TO THE CEREMONIES?
+IS THERE A REHEARSAL PRIOR TO THE CEREMONY?

 No, graduates will be given instructions in the staging area during line-up in Echols.
 There will be a number of staff members present, so please pay attention to their directions.